zabbix/zabbix-docker/Dockerfiles/server-mysql/README.md

 ### ``/var/lib/zabbix/ssl/ssl_ca``

-The volume is used as location of certificate authority (CA) files for SSL server certificate verification.
-It is `SSLCALocation` parameter in ``zabbix_server.conf``.
+The volume is used to provide certificate authority (CA) files for SSL server certificate verification.
+The files are copied to an internal writable directory where OpenSSL hash links are generated before Zabbix server starts.
+The volume should be mounted read-only.

 ### ``/var/lib/zabbix/snmptraps``